 How to Pursue APIA Honors Thesis Projects:

-(In addition to the regulations posted on the Charles Center website, students interested in pursuing Honors projects in APIA are required to follow these steps.)
+(In addition to the regulations posted on the Charles Center website, students interested in pursuing Honors projects in APIA are required to follow these steps BEFORE they begin the process at the Charles Center.)

 - The process starts as early as the beginning of your junior year.
 Consult with the APIA faculty who you have worked or studied with the most during your residency as an APIA major or your major advisor since they will likely be the most familiar with your academic portfolio.
 Be prepared with at least two ideas for your Honors Thesis that you can discuss with them.
 It will be best if you already have preliminary abstracts and a bibliography of at least three sources that you can email them in advance so they can also prepare for the meeting.
 The professor will likely advice you regarding other relevant professors who are more suited to the discipline or area where you are pursuing your honors.